usepat/FW-toolchain/scripts/README.md

 # Run the install-toolchain-dev-env

 Download the script and run it without sudo<br>
-Use option -v to get verbose output<br>
+Use option -v to get verbose output, use option -f to force reinstall<br>
 If the scripts fails, the output will be written into setup-error.log

 ```bash